 Basic life insurance is a simple life insurance policy, often offered as part of a benefits package at a company along with group health insurance, paid time off and more.
 Companies often offer basic life insurance to their employees on a free or very inexpensive basis.
 To better understand what basic life insurance provides, here are a few things you should know.
-To evaluate how basic life insurance fits into your overall financial plan and whether you should think about other types of life insurance policies, consider working with a trusted financial advisor.
+To evaluate how basic life insurance fits into your overall financial plan and whether you should think about other types of life insurance policies, consider working with a professional financial advisor.

 Basic Life Insurance Definition

 Life insurance is one of the most popular benefits companies offer to their employees.
 While there are several options available on the market, the most common options either require the employees to pay little or nothing at all.
 Additionally, a plan is typically a fixed dollar amount or a multiple of a person’s base salary.
 For example, an employer might offer each employee a $100,000 life insurance policy or two times the person’s base annual salary.

 Basic Life Insurance Types

 There are two main types of life insurance.
 The most popular type of policy for employer-sponsored life insurance programs is called term life insurance.
 Term life insurance covers a person for a specific term.
 In employer-sponsored programs, the term is limited to the time that a person works for a company.
 Employer-sponsored term insurance pays a particular sum, or death benefit, to the employee’s beneficiaries if he or she dies while covered by the term life insurance.

 The other type of life insurance is called whole life insurance.
 Whole life insurance provides life insurance protection for the insured person’s entire life.
 Because most people do not work for a company for their entire careers, most companies will not provide whole life insurance to their employees.
 Some pension plans might offer life insurance to former employees, but as pensions go the way of the dinosaur, so do employers that offer whole life insurance to their employees.